 "You told me truly there was individual life beyond the grave; but I could not comprehend it.
 It was my thought, and I so expressed it many times to you, that all there was of life was in works; that the reward of human improvement was here-not hereafter-for death meant annihilation by absorption, or oblivion, in the great center of life.
-But, my dear friend, to-night I redeem the promise of my covenant with you, made twenty years ago, and return to tell you that I, FRANCES WRIGHT PHIQUEPAL D'ARUSMONT, still live, as much an individual as when you knew me as your friend on earth.
-I came to tell you that the spirit-world is as much an actuality as the one you tread upon, and to say I am ever near you, and will be so to the end of your earthly existence.
-When you come to our bright abodes, I will be among the first to meet you and give you welcome, my steadfast friend!"
+But, my dear friend, to-night I redeem the promise of my covenant with you, made twenty years ago, and return to tell you that I, Frances Wright Phiquepal D'Arusmont, still live, as much an individual as when you knew me as your friend on earth.
+I came to tell you that the spirit-world is as much an actuality as the one on which you live, and to say I am ever near you, and will be so to the end of your earthly existence.
+When you come to our bright abodes, I will be among the first to meet you and give you welcome, my stead-fast friend!"